coreinfrastructure/best-practices-badge/doc/security.md

   status values (the key values used for badges) are checked against a whitelist of values allowed for that criterion.
-  There are a number of freetext fields, which each have a maximum length (name, license, and the justifications).
+  There are a number of freetext fields, which each have a maximum length (name, license, and the justifications) to limit some abuses.
   These checks for maximum length do not by themselves counter certain attacks;
   see the text on security in implementation for the discussion on how the application counters SQL injection, XSS, and CSRF attacks.